AstroDevCompany/astrolaunch/README.md

 # AstroLaunch

 A spotlight-like app.
-The objective will be to compete with raycast.
+The objective will be to compete with raycast... one day

 **This is a cross-platform (windows and macos) Tauri v2 + React app.**